qupath/qupath-docs/docs/intro/formats.md

 #### OME-Zarr
 QuPath version 0.6.0 introduced support for reading and writing [OME-Zarr](https://link.springer.com/article/10.1007/s00418-023-02209-1) images.
 This file type was developed by the OME team in collaboration with many individuals and institutes to address the need for a scalable and cloud-friendly large image format.

-***TODO*** Add more details about OME-Zarr by some that knows more about it.
-May need to move or add in additional section within the OMERO section...?

 ## Open URI

 QuPath is not limited to working with image files stored locally.